OnionTing/TerraformLearning/Azure/TFE_install_Steps.md

 5. Image: choose which image you want to install on your VM. you can just use the default "Ubuntu Server 18.04 LTS".
 6. size: choose the size of the vm, based on your usage.
 7. Authentication type: you can choose the "SSH public key" or "Password" to authenticate the admin to login.
 In this demo, we will use the "SSH public key".
 8. Username: it is the admin name of the VM.
-You can use the default name or change it to "Ting-TFE-Demo-admin"
+You can use the default name or change it to "TingTFEDemoAdmin"
 9. SSH public key source: we choose "SSH public key" in the "Authentication type" section, so you can choose an existing one or create a new key pair.
 10. Go to "Next:Disks" and click "Create and attach a new disk".
-In the Source type, choose "None(empty disk)", keep the rest as default.
+In the Source type, choose "None(empty disk)", change the size to be at least 64GiB, keep the rest as default.
 11. Go to the "Networking" tab.
 You can use the existing Virtual Network, or create one.
 In the "Select inbound ports", add "HTTP(80),HTTP(443),SSH(22)".
 12. Keep the rest as default.
 Click "Review + create".
 Save the SSH " xxxx.pem" locally, you will need it to connect to VM.